splunk/attack_range/README.md

 This lab has been designed with reproducability in mind.
 Its primary purpose is to allow the user to quickly build various systems (Workstations, Domain Controllers, *nix machines,etc) in a quick and reproducable manner

 ## Developing
 * For proper installation you will need access to AttackIQ Community Git Lab.
-See Russ for access
+Request access via slack in the #security-content channel

 1. create virtualenv and install requirements: `virtualenv -p python3 venv && source venv/bin/activate && pip install -r requirements.txt`

 2. install pre-commit hooks `pre-commit install`
+3. install ansible  _on osx_ `brew install ansible`

 ## Running hosts